Career Conversations

 Supervisor makes final comments on the form and signs the document.

-This step is complete when the supervisor returns the signed form to the employee for review.
+This step is completed when the supervisor returns the signed form to the employee for review.

 Employee reviews and acknowledges the supervisor's comments and signs the form.
 Once signed, they upload the completed form to UAccess.

-This step is complete when the supervisor clicks "Confirm" on the UAccess "Complete Evaluation" popup.
+This step is completed when the supervisor clicks "Confirm" on the UAccess "Complete Evaluation" popup.

 Guides and Resources